Coherence-gated quantum devices via real-time weak measurement: Conclusions

 We have introduced coherence-gated routing: a single-photon routing primitive conditioned on the real-time quantum coherence of a driven qubit.
 The measurement basis, coherence basis, and Hamiltonian drive axis form a self-consistent triad natural for circuit-QED hardware.

-The central physical phenomenon---that individual quantum trajectories retain large coherence while the ensemble average collapses to near zero---was demonstrated directly (Fig.~\ref{fig:uncond_vs_cond}) and provides the foundation for all subsequent results.
+The central physical phenomenon--that individual quantum trajectories retain large coherence while the ensemble average collapses to near zero--was demonstrated directly (Fig.~\ref{fig:uncond_vs_cond}) and provides the foundation for all subsequent results.

 The coherence certification enables two primary applications: (i)~a coherence-certified QRNG with min-entropy bound $H_\infty \geq -\log_2\!\bigl(\frac{1+\sqrt{1-\Sth^2}}{2}\bigr)$, and (ii)~a phase-tracked photon source for quantum networks.
-Independent coherence certification at two nodes constrains the matter--matter entanglement fidelity achievable via BSM to $\Fmm \geq [(1+\Sth)/2]^2$ under idealized assumptions.
+Independent coherence certification at two nodes constrains the matter--matter entanglement fidelity achievable via BSM to $\Fmm \geq \tfrac12 + \Sth^2/[2\,(2-\Sth^2)]$ under idealized assumptions; the product form $[(1+\Sth)/2]^2$ is \emph{not} a valid lower bound for $\Sth \gtrsim 0.53$, because the uncertified longitudinal tilt $z_i$ survives the feedforward and is correlated across the two nodes by the BSM.

 Through systematic estimator benchmarking, the conservative Direct SME ($\etaa < \etatrue$) emerged as the recommended solution: numerically stable, safely biased, and hardware-efficient.
-Proposition~1 proves that the conservative estimator has lower expected purity.
+Proposition~1 identifies the mechanism behind its safety--purity production monotone in the assumed efficiency--an ordering realized on $99.9\%$ of trajectories.